vasilring/Inventory-Management-System/README.md

 +----+-------------------------------+----------+-------+---------------+
 ####################

-BuyProduct, Strawberry Lipstick, 60
+BuyProduct, dermacol, strawberry lipstick, Sky, 60
-You are about to buy Strawberry Lipstick, 60 piece's from it.
+You are about to buy strawberry lipstick, 60 piece's from it.
 Are you sure you want to continue?

 Press yes or no!
 yes
-Successfully bought 60 pieces from Strawberry Lipstick product
+Successfully bought 60 pieces from strawberry lipstick product
 ####################

-BuyProduct, Dermacol Peach Flower Perfume, 260
-You are about to buy Dermacol Peach Flower Perfume, 260 piece's from it.
+BuyProduct, Dermacol, peach flower Perfume, Sky, 260 You are about to buy peach flower Perfume, 260 piece's from it.
 Are you sure you want to continue?

 Press yes or no!
 no
-Successfully bought 260 pieces from Dermacol Peach Flower Perfume product
+Successfully bought 260 pieces from peach flower Perfume product
 ####################

 ShowInventoryStock, Sky